 • The lower frequency of maintenance - the smoothness of the surfaces is limited by the formed deposits.

 Alnor offers PVC and PPs ducts and fittings, but upon a special request, we will also supply PP, PPs-el, PE and PVDF elements.
-A wide range of fittings is available, including: elbows ranging from 90° to 15°, 90° tees, 45° tees, reducing tees, symmetrical and asymmetrical reductions, roof outtakes, grilles and even silencers.
+A wide range of fittings is available, including: elbows ranging from 90° to 15°, 90° tees, 45° tees, reducing tees, symmetrical and asymmetrical reducers, roof outtakes, grilles and even silencers.
 The large number of solutions allows the construction of a complete ventilation system.